Time-lapse photography: History

 The technique has been used to photograph crowds, traffic, and even television.
-The effect of photographing a subject that changes imperceptibly slowly, creates a smooth impression of motion.
+The effect of photographing a subject that changes imperceptibly slowly creates a smooth impression of motion.
 A subject that changes quickly is transformed into an onslaught of activity.

 The inception of time-lapse photography occurred in 1872 when Leland Stanford hired Eadweard Muybridge to prove whether or not race horses hooves ever are simultaneously in the air when running.
 The experiments progressed for 6 years until 1878 when Muybridge set up a series of cameras for every few feet of a track which had tripwires the horses triggered as they ran.
 The photos taken from the multiple cameras were then compiled into a collection of images that recorded the horses running.

 The first use of time-lapse photography in a feature film was in Georges Méliès' motion picture Carrefour De L'Opera (1897).

 F. Percy Smith pioneered the use of time-lapse in nature photography with his 1910 silent film The Birth of a Flower.

 Time-lapse photography of biological phenomena was pioneered by Jean Comandon in collaboration with Pathé Frères from 1909, by F. Percy Smith in 1910 and Roman Vishniac from 1915 to 1918.
-Time-lapse photography was further pioneered in the 1920s via a series of feature films called Bergfilme (Mountain films) by Arnold Fanck, including Das Wolkenphänomen in Maloja (1924) and The Holy Mountain (1926).
+Time-lapse photography was further pioneered in the 1920s via a series of feature films called Bergfilme (mountain films) by Arnold Fanck, including Das Wolkenphänomen in Maloja (1924) and The Holy Mountain (1926).

-From 1929 to 1931, R. R. Rife astonished journalists with early demonstrations of high magnification time-lapse cine-micrography. but no filmmaker can be credited for popularizing time-lapse more than Dr. John Ott, whose life-work is documented in the DVD-film Exploring the Spectrum.
+From 1929 to 1931, R. R. Rife astonished journalists with early demonstrations of high magnification time-lapse cine-micrography, but no filmmaker can be credited for popularizing time-lapse techniques more than John Ott, whose life work is documented in the film Exploring the Spectrum.

 Ott's initial "day-job" career was that of a banker, with time-lapse movie photography, mostly of plants, initially just a hobby.
 Starting in the 1930s, Ott bought and built more and more time-lapse equipment, eventually building a large greenhouse full of plants, cameras, and even self-built automated electric motion control systems for moving the cameras to follow the growth of plants as they developed.
-He time-lapsed his entire greenhouse of plants and cameras as they worked – a virtual symphony of time-lapse movement.
-His work was featured on a late 1950s episode of the request TV show, You Asked For It.
+He time-lapsed his entire greenhouse of plants and cameras as they worked—a virtual symphony of time-lapse movement.
+His work was featured on a late 1950s episode of the request TV show You Asked for It.